rowlandseymour/BSBT/README.md

 [![R build status](https://github.com/rowlandseymour/BSBT/workflows/R-CMD-check/badge.svg)](https://github.com/rowlandseymour/BSBT/actions)
 <!-- badges: end -->
 ----
 📦 The `BSBT` R package allows you to fit a spatial Bradley--Terry model to comparative judgement data sets.
-The package estimates the quality of each area in the data set, based on the observed comaparisons.
+The package estimates the quality of each area in the data set, based on the observed comparisons.
 The model requires a network to be constructed to represent how the areas are connected.
-It includes spatial information by placing a corelated prior distribution to the quality parameters, where the prior distirbution parameters depend on  the network structure.
+It includes spatial information by placing a correlated prior distribution to the quality parameters, where the prior distribution parameters depend on  the network structure.
 The package estimates the model parameters using an MCMC algorithm.

 ## Installation
 ----